 The Pegasus arts program gives students the opportunity to explore their artistic talents, whether through the visual arts, music, or theater.

-Pegasus has a renown arts program that provides opportunities for students to discover their inner creative talents.
-Lower School students participate in visual arts, and music and movement rotation classes.
-Younger students are introduced to different types of materials, media and techniques while the older students expand upon their passions and talents as they improve their confidence.
-Pre-K through fifth graders perform in both the Winter Concert and Spring Shows.
+Pegasus has a renowned arts program that provides opportunities for students to discover their inner creative talents.
+Lower School students participate in visual arts and music and movement rotation classes.
+Younger students are introduced to different types of materials, media, and techniques while the older students expand upon their passions and talents as they improve their confidence.
+Pre-K through Grade 5 perform in both the Winter Concert and Spring Shows.

 In the Middle School, students have the option to choose arts electives.
-A variety of arts courses are available, including fine art, digital art, music, dance and theater.
-There is a special Middle School Theaer Arts performance in the winter and another in the spring.
+A variety of arts courses are available, including fine art, digital art, music, dance, and theater.
+There is a special Middle School Theater Arts performance in the winter and another in the spring.

 Lindsay was welcomed to the Pegasus community in 2007.
 She earned a B.S. in Art Education from Miami University in Oxford, Ohio.
 During her tenure at Miami University, she studied abroad at the University of Sydney, Australia.
 When not creating or teaching about art, Lindsay enjoys traveling, camping, yoga, going to the beach, and playing scrabble.

 Cheryl joined Pegasus in 2003.
 She has over 20 years of teaching experience at all grade levels, including elementary, middle and high school.
 Cheryl has performed with professional choral groups and has directed numerous after school productions.
 She is affiliated with the American Orff Schulwerk Association and the American Choral Directors Association.
 Cheryl loves that Pegasus students are willing to take risks and try new things.
 She also appreciates that Pegasus students are supportive of one another which allows for a more productive learning environment because the students are able to appreciate each others’ strengths and differences.
 While not teaching, Cheryl enjoys camping, gardening, traveling, reading and spending time with her family.